tylergusmyers/tylergusmyers/README.md

 - 👋 Hi, I’m @tylergusmyers
-- 👀 I’m interested in blockchain development
+- 👀 I’m interested in React.js development
-- 🌱 I’m currently learning about the FinTech space and writing smart contracts
+- 🌱 I’m currently writing React for Cannabis software
 - 📫 You can reach me at tylergusmyers@gmail.com

 <!---